littledan/spec/document/execution/runtime.rst

 A *table instance* is the runtime representation of a :ref:`table <syntax-table>`.
 It holds a vector of *function elements* and an optional maximum size, if one was specified at the definition site of the table.

-Each function element is either empty, representing an uninitialized table entry, or a :ref:`function instance <syntax-funcinst>`.
+Each function element is either empty, representing an uninitialized table entry, or a :ref:`function address <syntax-funcaddr>`.
 Function elements can be mutated through the execution of an :ref:`element segment <syntax-elem>` or by external means provided by the :ref:`embedder <embedder>`.

 .. math::